 - Providing student training in bystander intervention and anti-harassment and discrimination training

 - Providing funding to support conference travel/attendance (for applicable programs)

 - Providing experiences that contribute to students’ identity as a scientist, while recognizing the other identities they possess

 - Assisting students in finding their network, including membership to a professional society and connecting current interns to established alumni network, allowing cross-cohort collaboration and integration into the geoscience community

 - Supportive programming such as multiple mentors to address various aspects of student needs

-Explore the program pages below to learn more about expectations, candidate requirements, and application materials for each program.
+Explore the program pages above to learn more about expectations, candidate requirements, and application materials for each program.